Laptop won’t boot after update? Here how to fix windows 10 startup problems

-Windows 10 won’t boot after October 2018 update?
+Windows 10 won’t boot after October 2020 update?
 Windows 10 fails to boot because of problems with the master boot record?
-There are several factors which might have caused the boot issue in Windows 10 PC.
-Such as a recent update or program installed on the PC, a system setting configuration done prior to the issue, or a missing or corrupted system files.
-If you are also having Similar problem here 5 effective solutions apply to fix Windows 10 startup problems and start your PC normally.
+There are several factors that might have caused the boot issue in Windows 10 PC.
+Such as a recent update or program installed on the PC, a system setting configuration done prior to the issue, or missing or corrupted system files.
+If you are also having a Similar problem here 5 effective solutions apply to fix Windows 10 startup problems and start your PC normally.

 Why window 10 won’t boot?

 Basically, when you start your PC or Laptop, the BIOS or UEFI Firmware is loaded, which performs a small set of checks on your hardware called the Power On Self Test (POST).
 And then The BIOS scans the hard disk master boot record, which loads an essential file into the main memory called WINLOAD.EXE.
 And mostly if the master boot record corrupted windows 10 may fail to boot or display a different error 0xc0000605.